cazuzabarberino/Chuck-Jokes/README.md

 ## Motivation

-This project is part of the selection process of the company GuiaBolso.
 In this project I improved my knowledge in react hooks and was able to learn more about how to manage the state using redux and redux-saga.

 ## Features